-In this article, we will show you how to install vnStat and vnStati tool under RHEL/CentOS 7 systems to monitor real time network traffic.
+In this article, we will show you how to install the vnStat and vnStati tool under Linux systems to monitor real-time network traffic.

 Installing vnStat and vnStati Network Monitoring Tools

-1. To install vnStat in RHEL/CentOS 7 you will need to download the latest version (1.13) using following link:
+1. To install vnStat in Linux, you will need to download the latest version from its official GitHub release page.

 5. If you wish to customize your vnStat configuration you can open its configuration file located at:

-The options in there are self explanatory so I won’t be stopping on each one of them.
+The options there are self-explanatory so I won’t be stopping on each one of them.
 You can still review them if you wish to customize your installation.